 The purpose of the Information Literacy Standards for First-Year Students is to provide a one-page summary of the research process based on the Information Literacy Competency Standards for Higher Education (Association of College and Research Libraries 2000).
 The bullet points under each standard give examples of research skills and activities associated with each standard.

 Information literacy is a way of defining, thinking about, and teaching the research process.
-As such, it is an essential life skill in our information-saturated age.
-Information literacy is achieved not only through the development of discreet skills and knowledge, such as knowing where one might find information about a topic of interest and acquiring the ability to utilize databases and search strategies to retrieve it, but also in developing problem-solving and critical thinking skills that lead to an active and creative engagement with research and its end products.
-Defined thus, teaching and learning information literacy is a collaborative effort among classroom faculty, librarians, educational support staff, administrators, and students.
+Put simply, information literacy involves not only research skills, but also problem-solving and critical thinking.
+Teaching and learning information literacy is a collaborative effort among classroom faculty, librarians, educational support staff, administrators, and students.

 In 2000, the Association of College and Research Libraries (ACRL), the academic library arm of the American Library Association, published the Information Literacy Competency Standards for Higher Education.
 This document provides a detailed model of the research process organized by five standards, each with performance indicators and learning outcomes.